sonorangirl/wes-bos-courses/mastering-markdown/notes.md

 =========

+* Seems like the github markdown doesn't allow ==== to be used as a horizontal rule anymore

 ## BlockQuotes
 To add block-quotes add a > in front of text on a new line
-> This will be a quote
+> This is a quote
 >
 > - *Unknown*